-In November 2022, the Management Board Banking endorsed the new global diversity, inclusion and belonging strategy.
-It contains actions on increasing gender diversity and equity, while setting a strategic roadmap for structural and behavioural inclusion at ING: in the actions of our leadership, in our individual and collective behaviours and in our structures and processes.
-This way, we steer to achieve sustained and measurable change.
+In November 2022, the Management Board Banking endorsed the new global diversity, inclusion and belonging strategy which sets a roadmap for structural and behavioural inclusion at ING through the actions of our leadership, in our individual and collective behaviours, and in our structures and processes.
+It also contains actions on increasing gender diversity and equity.

+We continue to focus on increasing gender diversity in senior leadership and progressing toward our gender diversity targets through targeted action on the attraction, progression and retention of women at all levels.
 Two bank-wide gender diversity targets have been set to drive progress on gender diversity in leadership.
 These targets are not an end-goal in themselves but are simply milestones to achieving gender equity at the top.
-We are committed to:
+We aim to achieve:

-- at least 35 percent women in senior management by 2028; - at least 30 percent female representation in the leadership pipeline by 2025.
+- at least 35 percent women in senior leadership by 2028 (we define this as GJA 22+); - at least 30 percent women in the leadership pipeline by 2025 (we define this as GJA 19-21).